Azure SQL Database and performance for single databases

 Again, these queries return a point-in-time count.
 If you collect multiple samples over time, you’ll have the best understanding of your session use.

-For SQL Database analysis, you can get historical statistics on sessions.
-Query sys.resource_stats, and use the active_session_count column.
-See the next section for more information about using this view.
+For SQL Database analysis, you can get historical statistics on sessions by querying the sys.resource_stats view and reviewing the active_session_count column.

 Monitor resource use